rangle/ngCourse2/handout/06-change-detection.md

 }
 ```

 Finally, the `MovieComponent` shows the information provided by the MainComponent in its template.
-It also defines an internal method to update the `actor` object by changing its properties.

 *app/movie.component.ts*
 ```javascript